CycloneDX/guides/MBOM/en/0x20-Object-Model.md

 ![Object Model - step](images/Object-Model/step.svg)

+#### `step`

+Describes the specific the ordered set of commands executed in order to accomplish its owning task.

 #### `commands`

 A text representation of the executed command.
 For example, this might be an interpolated shell command that copied files or ran a tool.